-Master Fu-Yuan Ni was born in Ningbo, China (south of Shanghai) on July 1, 1914.
+Master Fu-Yuan Ni was born in Ningbo, China (south of Shanghai) in 1914.
 We, his tai chi students, have been given only sparse details about his background by Master Ni, who is not overly talkative.
 In 1950, immediately after the communist take-over of mainland China, he moved to Taiwan.
 In 1974, at the age of 60, he moved to Santa Barbara, California where he taught tai chi for many years.
 In June 2002, one month before turning 89, he retired.
-Today, Master Ni is a healthy and vigorous 98-year-old again living in Taiwan after an absence of 35 years.
+A few years later he permanently returned to Taiwan after an absence of 35 years.
 This web page will be under construction as more bits and pieces of his life surface from private conversations with his students.
 I have published one such conversation in my book on Art and Tao called Crazy Devil Sweeping:

 - Theo is writing a book and would be interested in the names of your teachers.